 If you’re experiencing any of these side effects, consider supplementing some of the nutrients they deplete.
 An easy way to do that is by taking a good multivitamin/mineral.
 You’ll be able to avoid or mitigate some of the health problems caused by insufficient nutrients that your body needs.

 Many of the health problems for which doctors prescribe drugs in the first place are caused by nutrient depletion.
-You can nip these problems in the bud and avoid taking prescription drugs or take them for only a short time before side effects due to further nutrient depletion manifest.
+You can nip these problems in the bud by either not taking prescription drugs, or you can take prescription drugs for only a short time before they deplete enough nutrients that you start feeling their side effects.

 To find out which nutrients you may be low on that are causing your symptoms, schedule an appointment with me before you start taking prescription drugs.
 You may be able to avoid them entirely.